J3698/j3698.github.io/_posts/2021-03-05-explaining-real-time-style-transfer-with-adain.markdown

 $$L_{style}(Style, Out)=||stats(encoder(Style))- stats(encoder(Out))||_2^2$$

-Out is the output image, Style is the style image, and stats computes $$\mu$$ and $$\sigma$$ for each feature map.
+Out is the output image, Style is the style image, and computes the mean and variance for each feature map.
 Intuitively, this calculates how far away the output style is from the style image style; if the target style is very smooth, the output image should be too.

 Second, the decoder should output an image that matches the content of the input feature maps it was given.
 For this we compare the feature map values (_not the statistics_):